nickgammon/G-Pascal/markdown/spi.md

 * [Serial Peripheral Interface - Wikipedia](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface)
 * [My tutorial about SPI](https://www.gammon.com.au/spi)

-SPI is commonly used in many devices such as port-expanders like the MCP23S17, micro SD cards, 7-segment displays and 8x8 matrix displays using the MAX7219 chip, and many others.
+SPI is commonly used in many devices such as port-expanders like the MCP23S17, micro SD cards, 7-segment and 8x8 matrix displays using the MAX7219 chip, and many others.

 Screen capture of the logic analyzer while sending data to the MAX7219 chip (open image in new tab for more detail).